 Karelian State Museum of Local Lore in Petrozavodsk

-Kizhi State Open-Air Museum of History, Architecture and Ethnography
+Kizhi State Open-Air Museum of History, Architecture, and Ethnography

 Kizhi is one of the one thousand six hundred and fifty islands of Lake Onego and serves as the open-air museum of wooden architecture.
-This historical, cultural and natural complex includes more than 80 monuments of folk wooden architecture of XV-XX centuries, including old chapels, houses and windmills.
+This historical, cultural and natural complex includes more than 80 monuments of folk wooden architecture of XV-XX centuries, including old chapels, houses, and windmills.
 Museum’s main attraction, the Kizhi Pogost Ensemble, is inscribed under the UNESCO World Heritage List.
-In Kinzhi, not only can you see how people lived in the past, but also observe and learn traditional Russian crafts.
-Masters wearing national costumes will demonstrate for you handicrafts, agriculture and carpeting.
+In Kizhi, not only can you see how people lived in the past, but also observe and learn traditional Russian crafts.
+Masters wearing national costumes will demonstrate for you handicrafts, agriculture, and carpeting.
 The Kizhi Museum is probably the best place in Karelia to buy high quality, hand-made souvenirs from this region.

 Valaam Archipelago and Monastery

 Valaam Archipelago is a cluster of more than 50 islands on the Lake Ladoga, Europe’s largest freshwater lake.
 Its landscapes are truly gorgeous, with pine and spruce trees growing directly on the rocks above the water.
 The Archipelago is mostly famous for the Valaam Monastery, said to have been founded by missionaries sometime in the 10th century.
-When visiting the Monastery, start from its most important building – the Transfiguration Cathedral built in the 19th century.
-One of the proofs of the unspeakable beauty of Valaam is the fact that even Vladimir Putin owns a dacha on one of islands of the Archipelago:)
+When visiting the Monastery, starting from its most important building – the Transfiguration Cathedral built in the 19th century.
+One of the proofs of the unspeakable beauty of Valaam is the fact that even Vladimir Putin owns a dacha on one of the islands of the Archipelago:)

-Kivach Reserve and Waterfalls
+Kivach Nature Reserve and Waterfalls

 Marble mine park Ruskeala